Meet the seven Yorkshire golfers vying for Open glory

 That also got him into the US Open at Torrey Pines where he missed the cut by an agonising single stroke.

-Five matches later comes Danny Willett the most recognisable of the Yorkshire contingent by virtue of his stunning Masters triumph of five years ago.
+Five matches later comes Danny Willett the most recognisable of the Yorkshire contingent thanks to his stunning Masters triumph of five years ago.

 A match for anyone on his day, as he proved at Augusta that weekend, Willett has struggled for form and fitness ever since and is only playing his third tournament back since a bout of Covid earlier in the year and then appendix surgery which forced him to miss last month’s US Open.